Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 Vatican Museums

-The Vatican Museums hold one of the largest art collections in the world, a huge collection of works of art accumulated over the centuries by the Popes.
-This visit includes a visit to the Sistine Chapel and the frescoed rooms, masterpieces by masters such as Leonardo Da Vinci, the gloomy Caravaggio, the imposing Titian and the grandiose Michelangelo.
-They house works of art and masterpieces from all centuries, from Renaissance artists such as Raphael, Michelangelo, Bernini and da Vinci, as well as contemporary works of art by Van Gogh, Dalí and Picasso.
-You can also see ancient statues, sculptures, Egyptian art and more.
+The Vatican Museums house one of the world's largest art collections, a vast collection of artworks amassed over the centuries by the Popes.
+This tour includes a visit to the Sistine Chapel and its frescoed rooms, masterpieces by masters such as Leonardo da Vinci, the somber Caravaggio, the imposing Titian, and the grandiose Michelangelo.
+They house artworks and masterpieces from across the centuries, from Renaissance artists such as Raphael, Michelangelo, Bernini, and da Vinci, as well as contemporary works by Van Gogh, Dalí, and Picasso.
+You can also see ancient statues, sculptures, Egyptian art, and more.

 3 hours Admission ticket included